TormodLandet/raschii/README.rst

 Supported wave models are currently:

 - Stream function waves (M. M. Rienecker and J. D. Fenton, 1981)
+- Stokes second through fifth order waves (based on J. D. Fenton, 1985)
-- Airy waves, standard linar waves for completeness
+- Airy waves, standard linar waves cosine waves

 Raschii includes a command line program to plot regular waves from the suported wave models and C++ code generation for using the results in other programs,